-ii.
-Other Types of Institutions
+ii.Other Types of Institutions

-The following information shall be obtained in addition to that required to verify the identity of the principals in respect of Retirement Benefit Programmed, Mutual/Friendly Societies, Cooperatives and Provident Societies, Charities, Clubs and Associations, Trusts and Foundations and Professional Intermediaries and any other institution as specified under the AML Act 749 as amended and Anti-Money Laundering Regulations L.I.1987:
+The following information shall be obtained in addition to that required to verify the identity of the principals in respect of Retirement Benefit Programme, Mutual/Friendly Societies, Cooperatives and Provident Societies, Charities, Clubs and Associations, Trusts and Foundations and Professional Intermediaries and any other institution as specified under the AML Legislation:

 - 1. Name of account; - 2.
 Mailing address; - 3.
 Contact telephone, fax number, website and email address; - 4.
-Some form of official identification number, such as tax identification number; - 5.
+Some form of official identification number, such as the National Identification Number, Tax Identification Number; - 5.
 Description of the purpose/activities of the account holder as stated in a formal constitution; and - 6.
 Copy of documentation confirming the legal existence of the account holder such as register of charities.